ilango100/ecserv/README.md

 Where
 - `root` is your root directory in which you have to put your site files.
-- `email` is used for setting up account at Let's Encrypt
+- `email` is used for setting up account at Let's Encrypt.
 - `cert` is the folder in which certificates are stored.
 Default recommended.
-- `domain` is your domain in which you want to set your website
+- `domain` is your domain in which you want to set your website.
 - `errlog` is the file in which error logs are written //Not implemented

 ## Configuring CAPush